RTXteam/RTX/README.md

 model standard, which is based on the Biolink model.
-RTX-KG2 is hosted in a Neo4j graph database server and can be accessed at [kg2endpoint2.rtx.ai:7474](http://kg2endpoint2.rtx.ai:7474) (username is `neo4j`; contact Team Expander&nbsp;Agent for the password).
+RTX-KG2 is hosted in a Neo4j graph database server and can be accessed at [kg2endpoint2.rtx.ai:7474](http://kg2endpoint2.rtx.ai:7474) (username is `neo4j`; contact Team Expander Agent for the password).
 Alternatively, a JSON dump of KG2 is available from the
 [RTX-KG2 S3 bucket](http://rtx-kg2-public.s3-website-us-west-2.amazonaws.com/).
-A version of KG2 that is formatted and indexed for the knowledge graph exploration tool [mediKanren](https://github.com/webyrd/mediKanren) is available; contact Team Expander&nbsp;Agent for details.
+A version of KG2 that is formatted and indexed for the knowledge graph exploration tool [mediKanren](https://github.com/webyrd/mediKanren) is available; contact Team Expander Agent for details.
 For extensive technical documentation on RTX-KG2, see this repository's [KG2 subdirectory](code/kg2).

 ## Columbia Open Health Data (COHD)

-ARAX accesses the Columbia Open Health Data (COHD) resource (provided by the Red&nbsp;Team and the Tatonetti Lab from the NCATS Translator Feasibility Assessment Phase) for overlaying clinical health record co-occurrence significance information for biomedical concepts in a knowledge graph, via the `overlay` feature (for more information, see `code/ARAX`).
+ARAX accesses the Columbia Open Health Data (COHD) resource (provided by the Red Team and the Tatonetti Lab from the NCATS Translator Feasibility Assessment Phase) for overlaying clinical health record co-occurrence significance information for biomedical concepts in a knowledge graph, via the `overlay` feature (for more information, see `code/ARAX`).
 ARAX